Gleyber Torres Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have a 4.72 team ERA that ranks 26th among all MLB pitching staffs.
+- The Red Sox have a 4.66 team ERA that ranks 24th across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (81 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (82 total, 1.3 per game).

-- His most recent time out came on Saturday against the Tampa Bay Rays, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Sunday, the righty went five innings against the Tampa Bay Rays, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.